GoogleWebComponents/google-cloud/README.md

 This repository contains polymer elements for interacting with [Google Cloud Platform](http://example.com/) services.

+See the [component landing page](http://googlewebcomponents.github.io/google-cloud) for more information.

 ### Naming Conventions
 Google Cloud Platform (GCP) encompasses a wide variety of products and APIs so it's important to establish a clear and